 Our Aims

-In 2021, PHOEBE committed to developing a new self – esteem programme.
-Strong Black Girls follows the initiative of Suffolk Girls Self-Esteem project, but will be tailored and delivered to Black girls only.
-Research has shown that self-esteem does not follow the same developmental path for Black and White girls.
+In 2021, P.H.O.E.B.E. committed to developing a new self-esteem programme.
+Strong Black Girls which builds on the Suffolk Girls Self-Esteem Project but is specifically tailored for and delivered to Black girls.
+Research shows that self-esteem can develop differently across different cultural and social experiences, highlighting the importance of programmes designed to reflect the lived experiences of Black girls.

 The Strong Black Girls project aims to improve self-esteem and empower young Black girls within the Suffolk area.
 Young Minds, a UK charity supporting young people with mental health issues, has indicated that Black girls are at a higher risk of developing low self-esteem in comparison to other races because of the negative implications of discrimination and racism in the UK.